stacksjs/bun-git-hooks/docs/usage.md

 git commit -m "test: checking if hooks work"
 ```

-3. Your pre-commit hook should run
+3. Your pre-commit hook should run staged linting on the changed files
 4. Your commit-msg hook should validate the message
 5. When pushing, your pre-push hook should run